TakanoriHarashima/DNA_NP_motor_simulation/README.md

   - Open a console and install required python modules
   - pip install -r requirements.txt

-5. Run the simulation:
+4. Run the simulation:
   - Download DNAmotor_simu_v5.02.py from Github.
   - Spyder -> File -> Open -> Select DNAmotor_simu_v5.02.py
   - Set parameters.
   - Run File (push F5 key) and simulation starts.

 # Demo
-1. Setting
+1. Setting:
 See the manuscript and parameters are described in Supplementary Table 3.
 Just for a demo, here is the recommended parameters
 ```